-Generalized Anxiety Disorder Treatment
+What Is Generalized Anxiety Disorder (GAD)?

-Medications for Generalized Anxiety Disorder
+Medications For Generalized Anxiety Disorder

 - Selective Serotonin Reuptake Inhibitors (SSRIs): Frequently used medication for GAD, common SSRIs include fluoxetime (Prozac), sertraline (Zoloft), citalopram (Celexa), escitalopram (Lexapro), paroxetine (Paxil), and fluvoxamine (Luvox).
 These medications strengthen the signal between serotonin and certain neurons, resulting in a reduction of anxiety.